jamesmcallister/styled-components-tachyons/README.md

 npm install styled-components-tachyons
 ```

 Add tachyons css variables somewhere in your project.
 Below are some of the default tachyons variables (some excluded for brevity).
+Alternatively you could `import` variables.css from this respository via your favorite bundler (webpack etc.).

 ```html
     <style>